fum-cs/a4ds/_sources/hws/Graphs-Representation-using-PCA.md

 You are asked to implement the following steps:

 1. Extract the **adjacency matrix** of the graph.

-2. Normalize the adjacency matrix before applying PCA.
-3. Apply **PCA** to reduce the node representations to **two dimensions**.
+2. Apply **PCA** to reduce the node representations to **two dimensions**.

-4. Use the PCA coordinates to visualize the graph.
+3. Visualize the graph using the 2D PCA coordinates.

-5. Compare the PCA-based visualization with standard graph layouts (e.g., Spring, Circular, Kamada–Kawai).
+4. Compare the PCA-based visualization with standard graph layouts (e.g., Spring, Circular, Kamada–Kawai).

+5. Data representation task:
+   Display, in a clear tabular or textual form, the relationship between:

+   * each node’s adjacency vector (or a small selected part of it),
+   * its corresponding 2D PCA coordinates,
+   * and its true community label.

+   The goal is to explicitly show how each row of the adjacency matrix is mapped to a point in the PCA space.
+   Displaying only a subset of rows (e.g., first few nodes) is sufficient.

 ---